128technology/docs/docs/cc_fips_config_ntp_auth.md

 ---
-title: NTP Authentication
+title: Configure NTP Client Authentication
-sidebar_label: NTP Authentication
+sidebar_label: Configure NTP Client NTP Authentication
 ---

-Support for NTP authentication allows external NTP servers to be authenticated using an `md5` or `sha1` hash, allowing the SSR to verify the identity of the server being used for NTP time synchronization.
+Support for NTP authentication allows external NTP servers to be authenticated using a `sha1` hash, allowing the SSR to verify the identity of the server being used for NTP time synchronization.

+Authentication using `md5` is not supported by FIPS mode or Common Criteria.

 To allow the NTP client to synchronize with an authenticated server the following information must be provided:

 - **Server ip-address:** This is required.
 - **Key-number:** The specific number used by the server to identify the key.
 Range is 1-65534.
 The number configured on the device must match the key number expected by the server.
-- **Authentication type:** Either `md5` or `sha1` (recomended)
+- **Authentication type:** `sha1` (required)
-- **Shared key from the server:** 20 characters long for `md5`.
-40 characters long for `sha1`.
+- **Shared key from the server:** 40 characters long for `sha1`.

 Example config: